randywu763/sam-iot-provision/README.md

 ## 1. WINC1510 Internal Firmware Upgrade

-The WINC1510 internal firmware version must be at least 19.7.3 to support TLS client authentication using X.509 certificates.
+The WINC1510 internal firmware version must be at least 19.6.5 to support TLS client authentication using X.509 certificates.
+It is recommended to use the latest firmware version that has been published on the [WINC1500 product page](https://www.microchip.com/wwwproducts/en/ATWINC1500).
 Navigate to the `SAM_IoT_WINC_Upgrader` folder and follow the instructions.

 ## 2. Certificates Generation/Storage into the WINC1510